 When you're done creating an archived backup of your iPhone or iPad, you can switch back to backing it up via iCloud, if that's your standard method.

-- From the Finder window again, Click on your iPhone under the Location section in the sidebar of your Finder window.
+- From the Finder (or iTunes) window again, Click on your iPhone under the Location section in the sidebar of your Finder window.

 - Tick the box for Back up your most important data on your iPhone/iPad to iCloud.